trungdq88/ssv-flow/README.md

   - Merge back from branch
   - Bump version
   - Push all branches & tags to all remotes
+  - Move issue
+  - Comment version number
   - Assign issue to username
-  - Comment version number

 ### `p open (:issueNumber)`